daotrungkien/mysql-modern-cpp/README.md

 	}
 ```

-A multi-row data query using lambda function with row fields in parameter:
+### A multi-row data query using lambda function with row fields in parameter
-(Note that `optional` type can be used here as well, and `datetime` is a supporting type is used for handing date and time)
+Note that `optional` type can be used here as well, and `datetime` is a supporting type is used for handing date and time.
 ```cpp
 	my.query("select id, name, weight, birthday from person") .each([](int id, string name, optional<double> weight, optional<datetime> birthday) {